 We keep this Privacy Notice under regular review and we will place any updates on this web page

 http://www.ingatestone-fryerningpc.gov.uk/privacy.
-This Notice was last updated in February 2018.
+This Notice was last reviewed in April 2022.

 Please contact us if you have any questions about this Privacy Notice or the personal data we hold about you or to exercise all relevant rights, queries or complaints at:

 The Data Controller, Ingatestone and Fryerning Parish Council, Suite 2, 4 The Limes, Ingatestone, Essex, CM4 0BE